melonmouse/fileuploadserver/README.md

 # FileUploadServer

 Fileuploadserver (working title) is an Express middleware file uploading module, developed by Abe for the 9-de online.
+I've gone slightly over budget - spent 48 hours developing this.

+## Project layout

-This middleware can be found in the `module` folder.
+This fileuploadserver middleware can be found in the `module` folder.
 In `example_project` you can find an example Express app using FileUploadServer.
 For your own project, it is recommended to clone this whole repository, and compile against it form a folder outside of the fileuploadserver.

+`module/client` contains the frontend code, which can be injected into your own frontend.
+The typescript code is bundled/minimized using webpack, and includes the injection logic.

+`module/host` contains the typescript backend code.
+It can be included in a minimal independent server (like `example_project`), or as middleware in an existing Express server.

+`module/common` contains a few functions that are shared between the frontend and backend in javascript.

+Each of the buildable projects (`module/client`, `module/host` and `example_project`) includes scripts to build and run.
+The compiled results are put into their relative `dist` folders.

+## First time setup

 To set things up the first time:
 1. run `install.sh`
 1. when it crashes, you may have missing dependencies (`tsc`, ...)
 1. read and then run `compile_and_run_example.sh` if it looks good

-I've gone slightly over budget - spent 48 hours developing this.

-Features:
+## Features
 - modular design for easy integration with Express apps
 - handles and communicates most failure modes with the user
 - easily extendable if more features are needed in the future